EBI-LRG/lrg-website/lrg-request.md

   * Location of LRG on chromosome and genome assembly including any mismatch data (optional)

-<span class="warning">NOTE:</span> There can be more than one transcript per LRG if this is necessary and used for reporting mutations and diagnostic purposes.
+<span class="warning">NOTE:</span> There can be more than one transcript per LRG if this is necessary and used for reporting variants and diagnostic purposes.
 Please put the most used transcript first.
 For databases that currently use an idealised set of exons as a reporting standard, these can be submitted for a LRG.
 <br />